 10. Use the free Wi-Fi

 The Magic Kingdom offers free Wi-Fi throughout the park.
 It worked well for me, so take advantage of it, especially if your phone plan doesn’t have unlimited data.
 You may need it to download a movie while in line!

-11. Doing multiple parks in one day is almost a non-starter
+11. Doing multiple parks in one day is almost impossible

-While planning our trip, I naively thought that we might be able to do two parks in one day by arriving on time and using Fastpasses.
+While planning our trip, I naively thought that we might be able to do two parks in one day by arriving right at opening time and using Fastpasses.
 Boy was I wrong.

-With the 45 minute delay in getting in, and the three hours we spent in line for Space Mountain, so much of our day was shot that it was ludicrous to think we could have done another park in the same day while still riding all of the ones we came to ride.
+With the 45-minute lagoon ferry ride on the way in, and the three hours we spent in line for Space Mountain, so much of our day was shot that it was ludicrous to think we could have done another park in the same day while still riding all of the ones we came to ride.